Lullism: Alchemy

+A corpus of alchemical works became associated with his name after Llull’s death, probably not earlier than the 1370's.
+In many cases, these Pseudo-Lullian works are characterized by the use of alphabets or figures resembling Lull’s combinatory diagrams.
+The earliest of these works, known as the Testamentum, presents such devices as means of memorizing the alchemical opus.

 Evangelism and the New World

 Llull originally formulated his Art to prove the truth of the Christian faith to all the people of the world starting from general principles.
-In this vein many early Spanish missionaries to the New World were Lullists or familiar with Llull's thought.
+In this vein, many early Spanish missionaries to the New World were Lullists or familiar with Llull's thought.
 The Cardinal Francisco Jiménez de Cisneros who had spearheaded a reform in Spain had also mobilized an effort to edit many of Llull's works.
 He also was responsible for sending a group of Franciscan missionaries on Columbus's second expedition to the Americas.
 Some years later the missionary Diego de Valadés wrote one of the manuals most influenced by Lullism, the Rhetorica Christiana.
 In this work he explains how a preacher might ascend and descend through levels of causation based on a Lullian system of divine principles and subjects of being.
 He also included many images, both trees and other figures.

-Humanist Encyclopaedism and Rationalism
+Humanist encyclopaedism and rationalism

-Llull's works appeared increasingly in print in the course of the sixteenth century.
+In the sixteenth century, Llull's works appeared increasingly in print.
 Lefèvre in France and Cardinal Cisneros in Spain embarked on projects to publish Llull's works.
-Bernard de Lavinheta and Charles Bovelles continued editing and publishing Lullian texts with humanist printers such as Jodocus Badius.
-Lavinheta also published his own Lullist-encyclopaedist work, notably the Explanatio compendiosaque applicatio artis Raymundi Lulli which explains how the Art is the introduction to all faculties: physics, mathematics, metaphysics, theology, ethics, medicine, and law.
+Bernard de Lavinheta also published his own Lullist-encyclopaedist works, notably the Explanatio compendiosaque applicatio artis Raymundi Lulli which explains how the Art is the introduction to all faculties: physics, mathematics, metaphysics, theology, ethics, medicine, and law.
+Heinrich Cornelius Agrippa’s commentary on the Lullian Art, on the other hand, marked a revival of its metaphysical dimension.
+Agrippa emphasizes that the structure of the method, or discourse, of the Art reflects the structure of the physical world.
+This commentary seems to have influenced Giordano Bruno, who commented on the Lullian Art as early as 1582 in the work De compendiosa architectura et complemento Artis Lullii, in his search for a philosophical discourse which reflected the physical, intellectual, and metaphysical order of the universe.

+In 1598 the Strasbourg printer Lazarus Zetzner published an anthology of Llull’s works with commentaries on the Art by Agrippa and Bruno, reprinted in 1609 and 1617.
+This anthology is thought to have been highly influential in promoting the development of Lullism toward encyclopedic and pansophical schemes of the seventeenth century.

 The seventeenth century, however, brought other approaches to systematic knowledge by Petrus Ramus and Descartes.
 Encyclopaedists such as Johann Heinrich Alsted wrote commentaries critically comparing the logics of Aristotle, Ramus, and Llull.
 It was in this milieu that Gottfried Wilhelm Leibniz probably became familiar with Llull.
 In 1666 Leibniz wrote the De arte combinatoria with the idea that all concepts can be generated through a combinatorial system.